-When I think back of all of the places we explored in New England this summer, I have a very deep soft spot for the Inn by the Sea, just south of Portland, Maine in an area called Cape Elizabeth.
+When I think back of all of the places we have explored in New England, I have a very deep soft spot for the Inn by the Sea, just south of Portland, Maine in an area called Cape Elizabeth.

 I genuinely cherish the ability that travel has to connect us as a family on a deeper level without the distractions of our everyday lives.
 The Inn by the Sea, a Preferred Hotel, was a perfect destination.